-Since CWD was identified in farmed cervids in SD in late 1997 and a broad and strict CWD Surveillance program was implemented in 1998, the continued negative test results compliment the excellent surveillance program and the cooperation of the cervid industry in SD.
+Since CWD was identified in farmed cervids in SD in late 1997 and the mandatory CWD Surveillance program was implemented in 1998, a total of 6,935 farmed cervids have been tested for CWD in South Dakota.
+These number show an excellent surveillance program and the continuing cooperation of the cervid industry in SD.

 As of June 25, 2018 there have been 26,800 wild cervids sampled for CWD under South Dakota Game, Fish and Parks direction with 353 positive results.
 These positive results have been from the known CWD endemic area in and around the Black Hills region of southwestern South Dakota.